 These awards recognize excellence in research.
 Each prize is worth $1000.
 Winners will be invited to attend the annual CS-Can/Info-Can Awards Banquet to receive their prize.

 The selection committee is a Panel of computer scientists from a variety of sub-disciplines of the field, so all nomination material should be written appropriately for such an audience.
-This panel is appointed by CACS/AIC and CS-Can/Info-Can.
+This panel is appointed by CS-Can/Info-Can.